 Additional Focusrite Information

 *Please note we do not own these interfaces (other than the Lynx Aurora).
-We’ve written this based off past experience and user manuals.
+We’ve written this based on past experience and user manuals.
 If you find a unit’s functionality has changed or is incorrect, please let us know and we’ll update the article.